 This figure also varies from province to province.
-In Quebec, resident salaries start at around $48,000 a year, making them the lowest paid medical residents nationwide.
-The highest paid Canadian residents hail from Nova Scotia, with a starting salary of over $66,000.
+In Quebec, resident salaries start at around $49,000 a year, making them the lowest paid medical residents nationwide.
+The highest-paid Canadian residents hail from Nova Scotia, with a starting salary of over $69,000.

-Exact figures for the U.S. are a bit harder to find state to state since there are larger variations depending on specialty.
-Starting salaries for U.S. residents are generally higher than in Canada, and never seem to dip below $57,000 regardless of the specialty.
+Exact figures for the U.S. are harder to find state to state since there are larger variations depending on specialty.
+Starting salaries for U.S. residents are generally higher than in Canada and never seem to dip below $57,000 regardless of the specialty.

 Most European countries have a universal healthcare system, meaning that while private healthcare exists, it is mainly centralized.
 Like Canada, centralized healthcare means more regular average pay for residents across Europe.

 Benefits vary between individual workplaces and are not guaranteed.
-Most residents receive healthcare benefits such as dental, maternity leave, and life insurance.
+In addition to the average salary, most residents receive healthcare benefits such as dental, maternity leave, and life insurance.
 Some places will also offer their residents smaller benefits like meal cards, parking spots, and lockers.

 Most workplaces will give residents paid vacation days and a certain number of sick days.
 On-call stipends are also typically offered per duty period.
 More and more workplaces in Canada and the US are beginning to offer parental leave, which allows fathers or secondary caretakers to take paid time off to care for their children.

-Here are a few examples of salaries and benefits in US clinics today.
-Not all practices are transparent with salaries and benefits, but it is always a good idea to check websites or call with any salary/benefit questions you have about a potential residency.
+Here are a few examples of residency salaries and benefits in U.S. clinics today.
+Not all practices are transparent with salaries and benefits.
+Still, it is always good to check websites or call with any salary/benefit questions you have about a potential residency.

 The numbers here reflect up-to-date publicly displayed information on resident salaries for the first three years of a residency program.
 Residencies can be up to seven years in length with increasing salaries.